nkanaev/log/posts/20201215-python-json.md

 tags: []
 ---

-It just occured to me that JSON is (with some exceptions) can be a subset of Python, and parsed as such without the help of `json` module.
+It just occured to me that JSON (with some exceptions) can be a subset of Python, and parsed as such without the help of `json` module.

 Say, if we have a sample JSON, which includes all of the value types